-On the other side of the coin, there is vitality and energy here.
+On the other side of the street there is vitality and energy here.
 People are friendly.
-You see something new on every street, around every corner.
+You see something new on every block, every corner, every intersection.

-Back home I live in a covenant controlled community with all houses virtually identical and all projects having to be approved by an unseen board that sends out a newsletter and has compliance officers making daily inspections.
+Back home my covenant controlled community has all houses virtually identical and all projects must be approved by an unseen board that sends out a newsletter to communicate, and has compliance officers making daily inspections.

 There is a Postal Service in the Dominican Republic but it is either not used, not trusted, or not helpful to the citizens in this old colonial neighborhood.

 In the United States, our Post Office is maligned with carriers driving expensive Post Office vehicles, wearing special uniforms, driving to each box instead of walking, possessing good government benefits and retirements, hard to get hired unless you know someone with pull on the inside or you are a woman or minority.